OECD - Organisation for economic co-operation and development

 The OECD’s mission – Better Policies for Better Lives – promotes policies that will improve the economic and social well-being of people around the world.
 It provides a unique forum in which governments work together to share experiences on what drives economic, social and environmental change, seeking solutions to common problems.

-Within the OECD Executive Directorate (EXD), Conference Security and Infrastructure Service (CSI), the Interpretation Division provides interpreting in simultaneous and consecutive modes for OECD meetings.
+Within the OECD Executive Directorate (EXD), Conferences and Security Division, the Interpretation Unit provides interpreting in simultaneous and consecutive modes for OECD meetings.
 English and French are the official languages of the OECD.
 Interpretation into other languages is also provided on request.

-The Interpretation Division falls within the Conferences, Security and Infrastructure Service of the Executive Directorate.
+The Interpretation Unit falls within the Conferences and Security Division of the Executive Directorate.
 It is not directly linked to translation or terminology services.
-The Head of Interpretation is Olivier Péan. (email@example.com.; 01 45 24 83 10)
+The Chief Interpreter is Olivier Péan. (email@example.com – 0033 (0)1 45 24 83 10)

 Nature of work

-More than 90% of interpreted sessions take place at headquarters in Paris.
+More than 90% of interpreted sessions take place at headquarters in Paris (or in Boulogne-Billancourt).
 Infrequently, staff interpreters serve meetings abroad.
 Work is almost exclusively simultaneous and interpreters work bi-actively for a maximum of 8 half-day sessions per week.
-Staff interpreters have no translation duties but are required to take on administrative duties and managerial responsibilities within the Division..
+Staff interpreters have no translation duties but are required to take on administrative duties and managerial responsibilities within the Division.

 Recruitment conditions and benefits

 When a position becomes vacant, it is advertised and eligible candidates are tested by a panel of staff interpreters from within the Organisation.
-Those selected following this process are then interviewed by an OECD selection panel (comprising two interpreters and at least two non-interpreters from within the Organisation).
+Short-listed candidates are then interviewed by an OECD selection panel (comprising two interpreters and at least two non-interpreters from within the Organisation).

 As international civil servants, all OECD staff members benefit from tax-free income, medical coverage, education allowances for their children, and, for those hired from abroad who do not have French citizenship, expatriation allowance and home leave once every two years.

-About 45% of interpreting needs are covered by freelance interpreters.
-The OECD recruits almost exclusively on the Paris market, mainly for French-English both ways, but also for Spanish, Russian, German, Chinese, Italian, Arabic and other languages.
-In 2017 we recruited some 170 freelance interpreters.
+About 50% of interpreting needs are covered by freelance interpreters.
+The OECD recruits almost exclusively on the Paris market, mainly for French-English both ways, but also for Spanish, Chinese, German, Japanese, Russian, Italian, Arabic and other languages.
+In 2018 some 170 freelance interpreters were recruited by the OECD.

 2, rue André Pascal